ysndr/MSc-Thesis/chapter/methodology.md

 ### Capability

-The second objective is to provide an LSP server that offers the most common LSP features as identified by [@langserver-org].
+The second objective is to provide an LSP server that offers the most common LSP features as identified by [@sourcegraphLangserverOrg].
 Concretely, these capabilities are:

 1. Code completion